sbudden/factsheets_sshoc_services-1/README.md

-# factsheets_sshoc_services
+# Factsheets for SSHOC Services

-This is the Gitlab repository for the factsheets created within SSHOC WP3.6 for the Virtual Collection Registry and the Language Resource Switchboard.
+This is the Gitlab repository for the factsheets created within SSHOC WP3.6.
+Initially this is being done for the Virtual Collection Registry and the Language Resource Switchboard.

 In case of questions write to sbudden@gwdg.de